 - State, municipal and other public entity bonds

 - Indemnity agreements

 Our attorneys' credentials underscore the firm's commitment to this area of law.
 In fact, many of our lawyers have more than 20 years of experience practicing surety law.
 Additionally, several of our senior partners have served as claims and management personnel for major carriers in the industry.
 The result of this experience and dedication to surety law is not only a group of highly skilled attorneys who can handle complex matters efficiently and from a business perspective, but also myriad satisfied clients who appreciate working with lawyers who understand their business needs.

 Like a boutique law firm, Hinshaw has a tight knit group of attorneys who focus exclusively on surety law.
 We bring an intense focus to our work, which some large-firm attorneys may lack.
-At the same time, we have a national footprint, with approximately 500 attorneys in 11 states and 25 offices, who provide close support to our surety lawyers.
-This allows us to service our client’s matter in any venue in which it may arise — from a small-town county court to the U.S. federal courts.
+At the same time, because of our national footprint, we have attorneys throughout the country who provide close support to our surety lawyers.
+This allows us to service our client's matter in any venue in which it may arise—from a small-town county court to the U.S. federal courts.